masudias/flicker.photos.search/README.md

 * Caching the images in a generalized format so that images from any source can be cached.
 However, the I took only the attributes which are mandatory for displaying in our application and most likely to have in the response body when I am pulling images for different soources.

 I am trying to describe them both in the following sub-sections.

+### Getting images from different source
+I have created a factory class named `ImageProviderFactory` which will be used to get the appropriate image provider based on the source type defined in `PhotoHttpResponse` class.
+The `Fragment` displaying the images will call the function defined in the `ImageProviderFactory` with the source specified and the `getImagesFromExternalSource` function will choose to call the API which is defined there based on that source type.
+I have preapred a graphical representation of the overall architecture of fetching data from different servers.